chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 We decided to use AWS which we will use services like Lambda, S3 and API Gateway.
 A software architecture diagram can be found [here](https://lucid.app/lucidchart/1ad7e89e-7265-4a04-b37b-135e7a57432c/view).

 #### Overall front-end technology:
 After building some proof of concepts and testing, we decided to use React + Next.js and TailwindCSS.
-Further information to support this decision can be found in this document:Next.js vs SvelteKit

 ## Publishing of plugins
 * To be transparent and not require an approval process as well as share the responsibility to flagging bad plugins, we will publish activity to the hub-updates stream on the [napari Zulip](https://napari.zulipchat.com).
 Activity will be published for brand new plugins, new versions of plugins as well as plugin removals.